GeorgeStrakhov/minimal_agent/README.md

 # SmartPup

-A minimalistic framework for building reliable AI agents (pups) that do exactly what you tell them to do, without extra magic.
+A minimalistic "anti-agentic" framework for building reliable AI puppies that do exactly what you tell them to do, without extra magic.
+Give them some instructions, a response schema and a bunch of tools - and they will run off and do it.
+Or at least they will try and will bail clearly if they can't.

 ## Why?